citycoins/governance/ccips/ccip-012/ccip-012-stabilize-emissions-and-treasuries.md

 Previously, the community successfully voted for and implemented CCIP-008 in April 2022[^2].
 This change included a single iteration to test stemming the miner arbitrage problem, the results were mixed as the arbitrage volume was reduced, but is still persistent[^3].

-Phase 1 change reduces inflation to 2% annually for existing CityCoins starting at Stacks block height ~~73,000~~ **74,000**, and works in concert with proposed changes described in Phase 3 and Phase 4 included in CCIP-013[^1].
+Phase 1 change reduces inflation to 2% annually for existing CityCoins, and works in concert with proposed changes described in Phase 3 and Phase 4 included in CCIP-013[^1].

 To implement this change a proposal will be submitted to the auth contract for MIA/NYC, using the `update-coinbase-amounts` function defined in CCIP-010[^4].

-The coinbase amounts will be updated based on the schedule described in the linked spreadsheet[^5], with a visual example of the reduction in total supply below:
+The coinbase amounts will be updated based on the schedule described in the supplemental spreadsheet[^5], with a visual example of the reduction in total supply below:

 ![Comparison of CityCoins Inflation Rates](citycoins-annualized-inflation-rate-comparison.png)